 Shanta Gold is an East Africa-focused responsible gold producer, developer and explorer.
-The company has an established operational track record, with defined ore resources on the New Luika and Singida projects in Tanzania, with reserves of 645 koz grading 3.04 g/t, and exploration licences covering approximately 1,100 km2 in the country.
-Alongside New Luika and Singida, Shanta also owns the West Kenya Project in Kenya with defined inferred resources of 1.2 Moz grading 12.6 g/t and licences covering approximately 1,162 km2.
+The company has an established operational track record, with defined ore resources on the New Luika and Singida projects in Tanzania, with reserves of 625 koz grading 2.91 g/t, and exploration licences covering approximately 800 km2 in the country.
+Alongside New Luika and Singida, Shanta also owns the West Kenya Project in Kenya and licences with resources of 1.7 million ounces including 722 Koz in the Indicated category grading 11.45 g/t.
 With a strong balance sheet, a growing diversified portfolio and a maiden dividend paid in 2021, Shanta offers a resilient investment opportunity for the near and long-term.
-Shanta is quoted on London's AIM market (AIM: SHG) and has approximately 1,048 million shares in issue.
+Shanta is quoted on London's AIM market (AIM: SHG) and has approximately 1,051 million shares in issue.